SovereignCloudStack/standards/Standards/scs-0123-v1-mandatory-and-supported-IaaS-services.md

 :::caution

 S3 API implementations may differ in certain offered features.
-CSPs must publicly describe, which implementation they use in their deployment.
+CSPs must publicly describe the endpoints of their S3 solutions and which implementations they use in their deployment.
 Users should always research whether a needed feature is supported in the offered implementation.

 :::